 Once the teams are formed StartupBus has a series of challenges for each day of the road trip.
 These challenges are designed to help your team work as effectively as possible and are generally things you should be doing when you’re starting a business somewhere more conventional like a garage.

-Then it’s a 3 day road trip to New Orleans (or in the case of the New Orleans bus out and back).
+Then it’s a 3 day road trip to the final destination.
 We stop at some awesome incubators, accelerators, and coworking spaces for mentorship and to get a little time off of the bus.
 This is when you’ll be building your prototype, marketing and business strategies, and practicing your pitch.

-On the last two days of the journey we kick off a massive pitch competition in New Orleans where all teams will get the chance to pitch in front of our judging panel.
-Then on May 1st lucky few that make it through to the finals round will pitch again at the StartupBus finals where the competition gets even more intense, the judges get more prestigious, and the whole thing is live streamed to thousands of viewers.
+On the last two days of the journey we kick off a massive pitch competition at the final destination where all teams will get the chance to pitch in front of our judging panel.
+Then on the last day the lucky few that make it through to the finals round will pitch again at the StartupBus finals where the competition gets even more intense, the judges get more prestigious, and the whole thing is live streamed to thousands of viewers.

 Rule #1: There is no #2 on the bus.

 Rule #2: See Rule #1.

 Rule #3: Follow the Code of Conduct and the Golden Rule: Treat your fellow Buspreneurs with respect.

-We believe that monetary prizes distract teams away from the purpose of the competition - to build entrepreneurial skills of our riders and to form meaningful and lasting teams - thus there are strictly no monetary prizes on the StartupBus.
+We believe that monetary prizes distract teams away from the purpose of the competition - to build entrepreneurial skills of our participants and to form meaningful and lasting teams - thus there are strictly no monetary prizes on the StartupBus.

 Winning StartupBus gives your team international bragging rights and exposure.
-Occasionally we will work with sponsors to provide awards, however these prizes are not awarded for taking first place in the pitch competition.
+Occasionally we will work with sponsors to provide awards, however these prizes are not awarded for winning the competition.

 (It also effectively repels all the greedy bounty hackers, who goes to hackathons only for the prizes and are detrimental to any founding team’s structure.)